 Reciting Sacred Sutras

 Chanting is a core component of Buddhist funerals.
-If you are unfamiliar with the specific texts, you can find guidance in our guide on Buddhist Funeral Chanting.
-The most common recitations during the 49 days include:
+If you are unfamiliar with the specific texts, a monastic or temple community can guide the recitations.
+The most common ones during the 49 days include:

 - The Heart Sutra: To help the deceased understand the nature of impermanence.